justinhaaheim/gtasker/README.md

 ![GTasker Screenshot](./screenshots/gtasker-screenshot.png)

+**gtasker** works as of March 2017 in both Chrome 57 and Safari 10.1 on MacOS.

+## Installation
+...

+## Credit / History
-It's great, and works as of March 2017 in both Chrome 57 and Safari 10.1 on MacOS.
-I didn't create it, and the site and html file had no copyright, attribution or license.
+I'm glad to serve as a steward of **gtasker**, though I didn't originally create it, and the site and html file had no copyright, author/attribution or license.

 *Update: Someone with a username *cmikec* may have created this (see this post on [Hacker News](https://news.ycombinator.com/item?id=2278860)).*